OctopusDeploy/blog/blog/2023-02/githubactions-running-endtoend-tests/index.md

 In this post, I show you how to run browser tests with Cypress and API tests with Postman as part of a GitHub Actions workflow.

-## Prerequisites
+## Getting started

-GitHub Actions is a hosted service, so the only prerequisite is a GitHub account.
-All other dependencies like, Software Development Kits (SDKs) or testing tools, are provided by the Docker images or GitHub actions published by testing platforms.
+GitHub Actions is a hosted service, so all you need to get started is a GitHub account.
+All other dependencies like, Software Development Kits (SDKs) or testing tools, are provided by the Docker images or GitHub Actions published by testing platforms.

 ## Running browser tests with Cypress